I7Z3R0/Fortigate/README.md

-#SCRIPT FOR FORTIGATE BULK ADDRESS CREATION
+#SCRIPT FOR FORTIGATE BULK ADDRESS CREATION AND ROUTES CREATION

-This Script is to create a Bulk IP address creation on the fortigate firewall.
+This Script is to create a Bulk IP address and routes creation on the fortigate firewall.

 Once this is created we can directly paste this on the web gui, cli and save our time alot.